RIE Methods in the 1950s

 Cathy M Sturgeon was initially appointed as a Research Fellow in the Immunoassay Section of the Royal Infirmary of Edinburgh and developed a special interest in tumour markers.
 She was a founder member of the European Group on Tumour Markers, which was one of the earliest groups to consider quality issues of these assays, and Director of the UK National External Quality Assessment Service (UK NEQAS) unit at the Royal Infirmary of Edinburgh.
 She was awarded Medal of Excellence for Scientific Cooperation by the Medical Faculty of the Charles University in Prague and presented with the Morton K Schwartz Award for Significant Contributions in Cancer Research Diagnostics for a scientist who has achieved national and international status for groundbreaking work in clinical diagnostic research in cancer and who is considered to be among the world's foremost experts in that specific arena, by the American Association of Clinical Chemistry in 2009.
 She was one of the Science Council's "Top 100 Scientists" in the "Monitor-Regulator" group in 2014.

 Ian Hanning, who had been a Basic Grade Biochemist (1980 to 86) in the Royal Victoria Infirmary, Newcastle upon Tyne, was appointed as Senior Biochemist (1986 to 89) (UK NEQAS) prior to working with Serono Diagnostics in Woking (1989 to 91).
-He was appointed as Principal Biochemist responsible for the endocrine service in Ninewells Hospital, Dundee in 1991, as Top Grade Biochemist in Aberystwyth in 1998 and as Top Grade in Hull Royal Infirmary in 2001. (ref: 155)
+He was appointed as Principal Biochemist responsible for the endocrine service in Ninewells Hospital, Dundee in 1991, as Top Grade Biochemist in Aberystwyth in 1998 and as Top Grade in Hull Royal Infirmary in 2001.
+He retired in 2018. (ref: 155)

 James Ian Mason was appointed to the Chair in 1994.
 Mason was an Edinburgh graduate (BSc 1966 & PhD 1970).
 Apart from a period as a Research Fellow in the Biochemistry Department, Edinburgh (1973 to 1977), his career had been pursued in the United States, mostly the South-western Medical School Dallas.
 (ACB News Sheet, 382, Feb 1995)